New CCNA, CCNP, CCIE and Cisco DevNet Certifications!

 You will see more Automation and Network Programmability here as well.

 Finally, our favorite update!
-After the cutoff you can now take a higher exam to recertify everything underneath it or use continuing education credits to keep your certification!
+You can now take a higher exam to recertify everything underneath it OR use continuing education credits to keep your certification!
 These will be very similar to the continuing education credit program offered by Comptia where you can take additional courses, attend seminars (such as Cisco Live), etc. This is something we have all been waiting for!
 We couldn’t be more excited about this!
 Here is more info from Cisco about recertification options at this link.

 In review, we really think these changes are going to keep Cisco certs at the top of the mountain.
 These seem like major changes, but they will assure that being Cisco certified will remain one of the most powerful certs in the IT community, will open door, create job opportunities and lead to exciting careers where the sky is the limit!
 Don’t wait, get started right away and dive right in!
-We will be watching this constantly for any and all updates to assure you that we are on top this and will continue to bring the very best options to assist in your certification goals!
-Remember, only at CertificationKits are you also covered by our trade-up program.
-So, you get that extra level of future-proofing that no one else offers to make sure you are covered, even if we see hardware changes.
-We have your back and will be ready to go!
+As Cisco progresses their certification program through the future, always please check back.
+We always work to provide the latest details and updates.
+Also, remember that if you purchase a lab from us, CertificationKits is the only company that covers you with our trade-up program.
+So, you get that extra level of future-proofing that no one else offers to make sure you are covered, even if we see hardware changes 6 years from now.
+We have your back and you will always be ready to go!